MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

    > [!NOTE]
    > You can also open the contact form in your CRM.
 Select **Open in Dynamics 365** or **Open in Salesforce**, and then enter details.

-    Sales Copilot automatically connects the new CRM contact to your external contact.
+    Copilot for Sales automatically connects the new CRM contact to your external contact.

 ## Signature available in email

-If you open the **Sales Copilot** pane from an incoming email that contains the signature of the sender, and you add the contact to your CRM, Sales Copilot prefills the contact details based on the signature and highlights the fields that it populated.
+If you open the **Copilot for Sales** pane from an incoming email that contains the signature of the sender, and you add the contact to your CRM, Copilot for Sales prefills the contact details based on the signature and highlights the fields that it populated.
 You can update the information and select **Save**.

 > [!NOTE]
 > This capability is available only for emails in English.